soukoku/HelloSignApi/README.md

 ## Using the library
 All API access is done through an instance of the `HelloSignClient`.

 ```cs
 // all examples later will make use if this 'client' object
 var client = new HelloSignClient("your apiKey here");
 ```

 ### Request models
-This library defines tailored models for different requests parameters, so it's easy to see what are the supported properties for each request type.
+This library defines tailored models for different requests parameters so it's easy to see what are the supported properties for each request type.

 ```cs
 var sigRequest = new NewSignatureRequest();
 // ...